 - Include canned and boxed foods because they require little preparation and stay good for long periods of time.
 Remember to bring a manual can opener or to buy food in self-opening cans.

-- Pack foods in sealed metal or plastic containers.
+- Pack food in sealed metal or plastic containers.

-- Include foods for infants and family members with special diets as well as for animals.
+- Include food for infants and family members with special diets as well as for animals.